-Plastic has been a popular material because it is flexible, lightweight, and strong.
+Plastic is a popular material because it is flexible, lightweight, and strong.
 That makes it ideal for packaging, its largest use.
 It’s also commonly used in clothing and single-use items such as straws.

-If the plastic waste problem can be solved, plastic would be a form of packaging superior to cardboard, metal, or paper.
-Its use reduces food waste, and its lighter weight lowers the consumption of fuel in transportation.
+If the plastic waste problem could be solved, plastic would be a form of packaging superior to cardboard, metal, or paper.
+Its use reduces food waste, and because it's lightweight, transporting it consumes less fuel.

 What Are Microplastics?

-Microplastics are minuscule particles of plastic each smaller than a grain of sand.
-Some are just the width of a human hair.
+Microplastics are minuscule particles of plastic smaller than a grain of sand and the width of a human hair.
 Most microplastics come from the degradation of plastic waste.

-Most plastics are so strong chemically that neither the microbes in soil nor those in water can break down the elemental bonds.
-Microplastics could become small enough to enter the human bloodstream.
+The elemental bonds of most plastics are so strong chemically that they resist being broken down in soil or water.
+Microplastics may become small enough to enter the human bloodstream.

 The ocean is contaminated by 8.3 million pieces of microplastics per cubic meter of water.
 Analysis has found that between 15% to 31% of all the plastic in the oceans comes from primary sources—small particles released from household and industrial products.
 Of this, 35% is from synthetic textiles, such as nylon and fleece.
 When these materials are washed, the fibers make their way through water treatment facilities and into the ocean.

 An additional 28% comes from tires that release plastic particles as they erode.
 A further 24% comes from city dust.
-The remaining 13% comes from road markings, marine coatings, personal care products, and plastic microbeads.
-These microplastics get into the ocean via road runoff (66%), wastewater (25%), and wind (7%).
+The remaining 13% comes from road markings, marine coatings, personal care products, and plastic microbeads, which get into the ocean via road runoff (66%), wastewater (25%), and wind (7%).

 More than 1,000 metric tons of microplastics fall from the sky, along with dust and rain.
-Even rainwater in Rocky Mountain National Park has microparticles, primarily blue fibers invisible to the human eye.
+Even rainwater in Rocky Mountain National Park has microparticles, primarily blue fibers, invisible to the naked human eye.

-Scientists estimate that the average American eats 39,000 to 52,000 plastic particles in their food each year, only one way they are ingested.
-Many of the chemicals in these particles negatively affect human health and can cause cancer, anemia, and neurodegenerative disorders.
+Scientists estimate that the average American eats 39,000 to 52,000 plastic particles in their food each year, and that is only one way the particles are ingested.
+Many of the chemicals in these particles negatively affect human health, causing cancer, anemia, and neurodegenerative disorders.